oroinc/documentation/README.md

 # Oro Platform Documentation

 Oro Platform documentation explains how to develop business application in easy and extendable way.
+The use of the documentation is subject to the [CC-BY-NC-SA 4.0](./LICENSE) license.

 ## [The Oro Book](./book/index.rst)